Danncode10/Fundamental-Business-Data-Visualization-with-Python-Coding-by-KMUTT/README.md

 ### 📝 Exercise/
 Contains the actual exercises from the course.
 These materials are designed to apply the concepts learned in a structured environment.

+### 📊 assessment/
+This folder serves as the final project, applying data visualization techniques using Python (Matplotlib, Seaborn, Plotly) to business datasets for insights and dashboards.
+See README.md for setup, structure, and usage.

 ## Course Information
 - **Course Name**: Fundamental Business Data Visualization with Python Coding